wcarc-on/wcarc-site/meetings.md

 ## Upcoming Speakers and Topics

-* Jul.
-18, 2022 – Bertrand Zauhar (VE2ZAZ) – Oscillator Frequency and Performance Measurement
 * Aug.
-15, 2022 – TBA
+15, 2022 – Clint Bradford (K6LCS) – How to Work Amateur Satellites with Your HT
 * Sep.
 19, 2022 – TBA
 * Oct.
 17, 2022 – TBA
 * Nov.
 21, 2022 – TBA